ElMizil/ElMizil/README.md

 ### Welcome 👋
 ### Who am I?
-Rookie programmer trying to conquer the world :earth_americas:
+Rookie programmer :rocket: trying to conquer the world :earth_americas:
 ### What can I do?
-From Python :snake: to Java :coffee: and C++ :minidisc:
+From Python :snake: and Java :coffee: to C++ :minidisc: and C# :cat2:
 ### What OS do I use?
 Linux :penguin:

 Windows :window:

-But i will try to test my work with macOS so everyone can use it
 ```
      *
     * *